09 Jun 032: Screenwriting for China

-Producer and Distribution Exec David L. Suarez talks about the challenge of finding good scripts and how to break into the China market.
+Producer and Distribution Exec David L. Suarez talks about the challenge of finding good scripts and how to find screenwriting success in China..

 THREE KEY POINTS:

-David mentioned due to his company’s track record in China, it’s easier for them to connect with Chinese producers and financiers.
+Due to his company’s track record in China, David says it’s easier for them to connect with Chinese producers and financiers.
 Many times, those potential partners come to him.
-Instead of reaching out to Chinese partners directly which can be very complicated – reach out to a distributor how already has a track record in China.
+Instead of reaching out to Chinese partners directly which can be very complicated – reach out to a distributor who already has a track record in China.

 2. WILL ARTIFICIAL INTELLIGENCE REPLACE SCREENWRITERS?